 - Add Time—Click this to open the Time & Expenses tab in the main project with the task title entered in advance in order to quickly track time.

-- View Rolled-Up Details / View Task Details—Toggle between the Time & Fees task details and a rolled-up progress meter that displays the budget burn (i.e., billable time multiplied by bill rate against the task budget) for both Fixed Fee and Time & Materials tasks.
+- View Rolled-Up Details / View Task Details—For tasks with subtasks, you can toggle between the Time & Fees task details for that task and a rolled-up progress meter of all its subtasks that displays the budget burn (i.e., billable time multiplied by bill rate against the task budget) for both Fixed Fee and Time & Materials tasks.

 - View Entries—Opens the Time & Expenses tab of the project with the appropriate task selected.

 The financial information available in the Scheduling section provides an estimated budget based on your resource plan by calculating how many hours your team will spend on each task.
-For more information, please see our Planned Budget help article.
+For more information, see the Planned Budget article.

 In this section, you can: